-After previous elections, the BiH Council of Ministers was established more rapidly than any other state government.
-On 28 December 2022, after a positive vetting process, the BiH House of Representatives confirmed the appointment of Borjana Krišto (HDZ BiH) as Chairwoman of the Council of Ministers.
+After previous elections, the Council of Ministers of Bosnia and Herzegovina was established more rapidly than any other state government.
+On 28 December 2022, after a positive vetting process, the House of Representatives of Bosnia and Herzegovina confirmed the appointment of Borjana Krišto (HDZ BiH) as Chair of the Council of Ministers.
 The appointment of all ministers and deputy ministers of the Council of Ministers was confirmed by the House of Representatives on 25 January 2023.

 Until mid-January 2023, the previous Council of Ministers met in a technical capacity.
-For this reason, former Council Chairman Zoran Tegeltija welcomed the decision of the European Union to grant Bosnia and Herzegovina candidate status on 15 December 2022.
+For this reason, the former Council Chair, Zoran Tegeltija, welcomed the decision of the European Union to grant Bosnia and Herzegovina candidate status on 15 December 2022.

 The incoming Council of Ministers held its first session on 2 February 2023, when it appointed its internal bodies and representatives to international bodies and organizations.
-The new BiH Council of Ministers held ten regular sessions and four urgent sessions.
+The new Council of Ministers held 10 regular sessions and 4 urgent sessions.

-The BiH Council of Ministers adopted the Law on Budget of Institutions of Bosnia and Herzegovina and International Obligations for 2023 and the Framework Budget Document for 2023-2025, previously harmonized with the Global Fiscal Framework.
-It also adopted changes and amendments to the Law on Armed Forces of BiH, the Law on Border Control and the Law on Free Access to Information on the level of BiH Institutions.
-In March 2023, the Program of Economic Reforms for 2023-2025, per guidelines of the European Commission, was adopted.
-It focuses on 25 reform measures embedded in structural reforms to strengthen competitiveness and eliminate obstacles to growth.
+The Council of Ministers adopted the Law on Budget of Institutions of Bosnia and Herzegovina and International Obligations for 2023 and the Framework Budget Document for 2023–2025, previously harmonized with the Global Fiscal Framework.
+It also adopted changes and amendments to the Law on Armed Forces of Bosnia and Herzegovina, the Law on Border Control and the Law on Free Access to Information on the level of Bosnia and Herzegovina Institutions.
+In March 2023, the Programme of Economic Reforms for 2023–2025, per guidelines of the European Commission, was adopted.
+It contains 25 reform measures embedded in structural reforms to strengthen competitiveness and eliminate obstacles to growth.

-Furthermore, the BiH Council of Ministers adopted its Work Program for 2023.
-Reforms related to EU Integration remain among the main priorities as well as activities and measures aimed at addressing the needs of the local economy, public health, and the quality of lives of citizens in general, regional cooperation, the rule of law, and human rights.
+Furthermore, the Council of Ministers adopted its work programme for 2023.
+Reforms relating to integration into the European Union remain among the main priorities, as well as activities and measures aimed at addressing the needs of the local economy, public health and the quality of lives of citizens in general, regional cooperation, the rule of law and human rights.

-During the reporting period, the BiH Council of Ministers adopted several technical decisions, reports, analyses, by-laws, strategies, decisions on ratification of international agreements, and documents governing the work of the BiH Council of Ministers.
-The adopted documents include a Decision allocating funds to assist Türkiye after the earthquake, a strategy to fight organized crime for 2023-2026, a strategy to adjust to climate changes and low emission growth 2020-2030, changes to the by-law on the implementation of the Law on Prevention of money laundering and financing terrorist activities, the migration strategy 2021-2025, the legal protection strategy on nuclear waste at Trgovska Gora, a reform program for cooperation with NATO 2021-2022, and a strategy for the prevention and fight against terrorism 2021-2026.
+During the reporting period, the Council of Ministers adopted several technical decisions, reports, analyses, by-laws, strategies, decisions on ratification of international agreements and documents governing the work of the Bosnia and Herzegovina Council of Ministers.
+The adopted documents include a Decision allocating funds to assist Türkiye after the earthquake, a strategy to fight organized crime for 2023-2026, a strategy to adjust to climate changes and low emission growth 2020-2030, changes to the by-law on the implementation of the Law on Prevention of money-laundering and financing terrorist activities, the migration strategy 2021-2025, the legal protection strategy on nuclear waste at Trgovska Gora, a reform programme for cooperation with NATO 2021-2022, and a strategy for the prevention and fight against terrorism 2021-2026.

-The BiH Council of Ministers additionally made appointments to various State institutions (including State Border Police, the Office for Foreigners, Memorial Center Srebrenica-Potočari, etc.) due to the expiry of mandates.
-The Indirect Taxation Authority (ITA) was tasked to initiate a long overdue procedure for appointing the Director of ITA, whose mandate expired in June 2020.
+The Council of Ministers also made appointments to various State institutions (including the State Border Police, the Office for Foreigners, the Srebrenica-Potočari Memorial Centre, etc.) owing to the expiry of their mandates.
+The Indirect Taxation Authority was tasked with initiating a long overdue procedure for appointing the Director of the Authority, whose mandate expired in June 2020.

-The new BiH Council of Ministers has continued the practice of not proposing legislation unless full political consensus is secured to allow a swift adoption of laws by the BiH Parliamentary Assembly.
-Therefore, the legislative output of the new government is still modest.
+The new Council of Ministers has continued the practice of not proposing legislation unless full political consensus is secured to allow a swift adoption of laws by the Parliamentary Assembly of Bosnia and Herzegovina.
+The legislative output of the new government is therefore still modest.

 C. Parliamentary Assembly of Bosnia and Herzegovina